 Early History of the Bringel family

-Another 69 words (5 lines of text) covering the years 1550, 1585 and 1583 are included under the topic Early Bringel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bringel research.
+Another 35 words (2 lines of text) covering the years 1550, 1585, 1583 and 1546 are included under the topic Early Bringel History in all our PDF Extended History products and printed products wherever possible.

 Bringel Spelling Variations

 Bringel has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Brinkley, Bringley, Bringle, Bringlow, Bringley, Brinklow, Brinkley and many more.